 Within the suite we have intervention rooms for pupils to undertake some of the interventions highlighted previously.
-We also have the Eden room which is our provision for pupils who require a safe space to be able to re-regulate and seek support.
-This area is open to identified pupils at break times and our careers advisor.
+We also have the Eden Room which is our provision for pupils who require a safe space to be able to re-regulate and seek support.
+This area is open to identified pupils at break times.

-Additional support for learning
+Additional support for learning in school

-In school we have teaching assistants who are trained in the areas of reading, literacy, numeracy, speech and language, emotional literacy, neurodiversity and phonics.
+We have teaching assistants who are trained in the areas of reading, literacy, numeracy, speech and language, emotional literacy, neurodiversity and phonics.
 Our team of teaching assistants include staff who primarily support students within lessons.